CELEBRATING HOLIਹੋਲੀ ਕੀਨੀ ਸੰਤ ਸੇਵ ॥: Holee keenee Sant sev

 - ਗੁਰ ਕੀ ਸੇਵਾ ਸਬਦੁ ਵੀਚਾਰੁ ॥: The Gur-Sevaa is Shabad-Vichaar (Reflection on the Shabad…). (sggs 223).

-In nutshell, the Gurbani's Sant is at the level of Aatmaa, not at the level of physical body or robes (Bhekh-ਭੇਖ).
-In other words, one cannot become a Sant by wearing a peculiar robe (Bhekh-ਭੇਖ), or by calling himself a Sant, or having his deluded or stupid followers calling him a Sant!
+In other words, one cannot become a Sant by wearing a peculiar robe (Bhekh-ਭੇਖ), or by self-appointing himself as a Sant, or having his deluded or stupid followers calling him a Sant!

 — T. Singh